 - Community: she creates and develops relationships and social networks that offer support.

 Life in recovery has many difficulties, but ultimately it is much better than the alternative of continuing a lifestyle of drug abuse.
 Although the stigma attached to drug abuse and addiction makes it difficult to seek out help with drug abuse, getting help is often the only way for a person to begin recovery.
 Without recovery, a person struggling with drug abuse will continue to miss out on the full potential of her life, as well as put herself at risk for the many negative physical and psychological effects of drug abuse.

 Where to Learn More about Drug Abuse and Recovery

-If you or a loved one is thinking about beginning the drug abuse recovery process, please call our toll-free helpline right now.
-Our admissions coordinators are available 24 hours a day to give you more information about the benefits of recovery.
-They can also help you find a quality rehabilitation center that will best suit your individual needs.
-Call us today to begin your new life in recovery.
+If you or a loved one is thinking about beginning the drug abuse recovery process, please call our toll-free helpline at 615-490-9376 right now.
+Our admissions coordinators are available 24 hours a day to give you more information about the benefits of recovery and assist you in getting you or a loved one the help that they need.